PEER SUPPORT WORKER - MATERNAL MENTAL HEALTH SERVICE

 The role of Peer support (PSW) has been developed specifically for people with lived experience of mental health services.
 Through sharing wisdom from their own experience, the peer support worker will inspire hope in others.

-For those considering this role ofPSW within the Maternal Mental Health Servicethere is a requirement for the person to have lived experience within the maternity journey.
+For those considering this role ofPSW within the Maternal Mental Health Servicethere is a requirement for the person to have lived experience within the maternity setting.

 This is an exciting opportunity to join an established MMHS and to use your own experience to help support others during their journey.
 The support provide by our PSW's is unique and invaluable.